BF528 - Applications in Translational Bioinformatics

 Each project has been split into 4 weekly parts and by the end of each, you will have developed a complete pipeline that will process the data from end-to-end using state-of-the-art tools.
 In order to generate reproducible, and portable NGS analysis workflows, we will be employing a combination of technologies including Nextflow, git, Conda, Docker, and HPC.

 Subsequent projects will gradually add more complexity and tasks once you’ve gained experience with the fundamentals.
+Simultaneously, the amount of scaffolding and direct instructions will also be gradually reduced.

 The data for each of the projects come from peer-reviewed published papers.
 Prior to your analysis, you will not be informed of the source and you will be asked to make some general conclusions and hypotheses from your results.
 In the 4th week of each project, we will reveal the original paper and you will compare how well you were able to reproduce the reported results and be asked to speculate on any observable differences.
+Please note that this is not intended to say one approach or analysis was “right” but to foster discussion on reproducibility in bioinformatics, why its challenging, and what we can do to ensure our own work is reproducible.

 Project Grading